ministryofjustice/court-case-service/README.md

 `$ ./gradlew bootRun --args='--spring.profiles.active=local'`

+Check the API is running by going to: [http://localhost:8080/health](http://localhost:8080/health)

 NB.
 All REST endpoints are secured with the role `PREPARE_A_CASE` which will need to be passed to the endpoint as an OAuth token.

+> Note: the offender-assessment-api is prone to crashing, we have not noticed any impact when running locally so far
+> besides the health check endpoint reporting DOWN.
+It can be maunally restarted using docker.
+> There is a ticket to investigate this further - PIC-5124.

 ### Running on Apple Silicon
 When running the service through IntelliJ you may see the following error in the server logs: